+Risk Class B Risk Class C Risk Class D

 I3-8: Protection against Intentional Changes for Active Electrical Energy Meters of Type P with a Mechanical Counter

 The calculated checksum or an alternative indication to support detection of software modification shall be made visible on command for control purposes, see P6.
 As an exception for active electrical energy meters of type P with a mechanical counter, an imprint of the checksum or an alternative indication of software modification on the name plate of an instrument shall be an acceptable solution if the following conditions A, B and C are fulfilled:

-- A. The user interface does not have any control capability to activate the indication of the value of the checksum or an alternative indication of software modification on the display or the display does not allow technically showing these values (mechanical counter). - B. The instrument does not have any interface to communicate the software identifier. - C. After production of a meter a change of the software is not possible or only possible if also the hardware or a hardware part that contains the software is changed.
+of the checksum or an all ot have any control capability to activate ternative indication of software modifica nnically showing these values (mechanic tion on the display or the

+B. The instrument does not h ave any interface to communicate the so oftware identifier.

+a change of the software is not possible art that contains the software is changed

+Specifying Notes:

-- The manufacturer is responsible that the checksum or an alternative indication of software modification is correctly marked on the concerned hardware. - All other Specifying Notes of P6 apply.
+esponsible that the checksum or an alte ly marked on the concerned hardware. rnative indication of software

+All other Specifying No. otes of P6 apply.

+Required Documentation:

+According to P6.

+Validation Guidance:

+Checks based on documentat ion:

+According to P6.

+Functional checks:

+According to P6.

+Example of an Acceptable S olution:

-Imprint of the checksum or an alternative indication of software modification on the name plate of the instrument.
+Imprint of the checksum or an the instrument. alternative indication of software modified cation on the name plate of

-Risk Class C Risk Class D

-al Energy Meters (MI-003), article 5.2 II have a sufficient number of digits to $d$ ( $I=I{max}$ , $U=U_n$ and $PF=1$ ) the indication ensure that when the meter

-al Energy Meters (MI-003), article 5.2

-Documentation of the internal representation of the electrical energy register and auxiliary quantities.

-Check whether the number of digits is sufficient (internal and on display)

-Typical values for three phase electricity meters are: Emax (4000h) = 3\60 A \ 230 V \ 4.000h / 1.000 = 165600 kWh.
-This requires a presentation of at least 6 digits.
+Risk Class B Risk Class C Risk Class D I3-9: MID, Annex V Active Electrical Energy Meters (MI-003), article 5.2 Number of Digits The display of the total quantity shall have a sufficient number of digits to ensure that when the meter is operated for 4000 hours at full load ($I=I{max}$, $U=U_n$ and $PF=1$) the indication does not return to its initial value.
+Specifying Notes: Required Documentation: Documentation of the internal repre sentation of the electrical energy registe er and auxiliary quantities.
+Validation Guidance: Checks based on documentation: Check whether the number of digits is sufficient (internal and on display) Example of an Acceptable Solution n: icity meters are: Emax (4000h) = 360 A A 230 V 4.000h / 1.000 = 165600 kWh.
+This requires a preser tation of at least 6 digits.

-10.3.4 Examples of legally relevant parameters, functions and data
+11.3.4 Examples of legally relevant parameters, functions and data

-Access to means for modification of software, settings and/or parameters that influence the determination of the results of measurements shall be secured.
+Access to means for modification of software, settings and/or parameters that influence the determination of the results of measurements shall be secured11.

-Parameter Protected Settable Comment Calibration factor X Linearization factor Х Legally relevant configuration of registers Х Legally relevant parameters of a correction devices, such as parameters based on curve fitting of an active electrical energy meter transformer ratio X Other relevant parameters that can or might influence the measurement result X Software download of the legally relevant part of the software х
+Parameter Protected Settable Comment Calibration factor X Linearization factor X Legally relevant configuration of registers x Settings of for example Legally relevant parameters of a correction devices, such as parameters based on curve fitting of an active electrical energy meter transformer ratio X Other relevant parameters that can or might influence the measurement result X Software download of the legally relevant part of the software x